revanthvermareddy/Movie-Recommendation-System/README.md

 ## Types
 1. Content-based recommendation systems - uses knowlwdge about each product to recommend new products (works even when the product has no user reviews)
 2. Collaborative-filtering recommendation systems - making recommendations only based on how users rated products in the past (doesn't require any knowledge about the products themselves but need the user reviews already available)

+## Assumptions
+Though each and every user is unique and would give a different rating than what we expect.
+Here we go with the tacit assumption that user ratings are a reflection of how much a movie appeal's to that user's unique set of interests

 ## Why vectors to hold data?
 To support CPU's single instruction multiple data (SIMD) operations